Skip to main content

 About

-Sara Scott Shields, Ph.D. is an Associate Professor of Art Education at The Florida State University.
-She currently serves as Chair of the Art Education Department.
+Sara Scott Shields, Ph.D. is an Associate Professor of Art Education at Florida State University.
 She received her BFA in Ceramics and Art Education and her MaED in Art Education from East Carolina University, later receiving her PhD in Art Education from The University of Georgia after teaching high school art for six years.
-While at UGA she received an outstanding teaching award and achieved additional certification in interdisciplinary qualitative studies.
+Dr. Shields has been teaching since 2005.
+She has presented and published at the state, national, and international level.

 Education